Leena Palav Joins Social Enterprise to Drive Growth and Scale as VisionSpring Aims to Deliver Clear Vision for Their 10 Millionth Customer

 correction; conducts community, workplace and school vision screenings; trains others to do the same; and supplies radically affordable, durable eyeglasses.
 VisionSpring has delivered more than 6.8 million pairs of eyeglasses, providing vision correction in 43 countries with over 385 NGO, corporate, government and health partners.
 VisionSpring has been recognized for its innovative work, receiving multiple awards including the Skoll Award; social entrepreneur fellowships from Draper Richards Kaplan, the Aspen Institute, and the Schwab Foundation; and honors from World Bank, Duke University, Fast Company, and Tribeca Film Festival, among others. www.visionspring.org

-VisionSpring is the pioneering, international social enterprise accelerating the uptake of affordable eyewear among people who earn less than $5 per day in emerging and frontier markets.
+VisionSpring is the pioneering, international social enterprise accelerating the uptake of affordable eyeglasses among people who earn less than $4 per day.

 More from VisionSpring